typestack/routing-controllers/README.md

 ```

 This technique works not only with `@Body`, but also with `@Param`, `@QueryParam`, `@BodyParam` and other decorators.
-Learn more about constructor-utils and how to handle more complex object constructions [here][4].
+Learn more about class-transformer and how to handle more complex object constructions [here][4].
 This behaviour is enabled by default.
 If you want to disable it simply pass `useConstructorUtils: true` to createExpressServer method.